manwar/perlweeklychallenge-club/challenge-273/atschneid/README.md

 What's the runtime?
 I really don't know. `length( $string )` should be $\mathcal{O}(|\text{string}|)$ either when called or at string creation. `$string =~ s"$char""g` is the big question mark for me.
 Would it be cheaper to do `$string =~ s"$char"\1"g`?
 Does this even reliably work?
 I suppose `$char` could have a special regex meaning... bah.
 Anyway, we're not worrying about all that! we're here to have fun.

 Now to what I think is the craziest bit here, figuring out if we round up.
 Integer division, easy, it truncates.
-This part `($sum_chars * 100 % $length) * 2 >= $length` made me a little squeamish at first (actually I made a tiny bug in it at first).
+This part `($sum_chars * 100 % $length) * 2 >= $length` made me a little squeamish at first and in my first implementation I made a subtle bug here.
 What we're asking is: is the remainder (`$sum_chars * 100 % $length`) greater than or equal to half the string length.
-If yes then we would round up (if we had been using floats) so we add 1.
-We could even do the `* 2` part as a bitshift, so really this has to be at least as convert to float and back.
+If yes then we would round up if we had been using floats, so we add 1.
+We could even do the `* 2` part as a bitshift, so really this has to be at least as efficient as converting to float and back.

-The bug I mentioned, I had written `($sum_chars * 100 % $length) >= $length / 2` at first, but since we're `us`ing `integer` `$length / 2` gets truncated too, which is not what we want.
+The bug I mentioned, I had written `($sum_chars * 100 % $length) >= $length / 2` at first, but since we're doing `use integer` then `$length / 2` gets truncated, which is not what we want.
 It didn't affect any of the examples, but a simple case to illustrate the problem, suppose `$sum_chars` was 1 and `$length` was 3 (as if our string was "ada" and our character was 'd').
 This way we get $100 \mod 3 = 1 \ge 3 // 2 = 1$ using integer division, ie, $1 \ge 1$ and we *round up* when we shouldn't.
 In the correct formulation this comes out to $2 \ge 3$ (work it out for yourself) and we *round down* which is correct.
 The trouble with integer division!
 Sheesh.
 But worth it to get to use `use integer`.

 ### Julia